SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

 Updating a configuration
 ------------------------

 Configuration files are exposed to docker services via the :command:`docker config` system.
-Unfortunately, docker does not support updating these config objects.
+Unfortunately, docker does not support live update of these config objects.
 The usual method to update a config in a service is:

 - create a new config entry with updated config content,
 - update targeted running services to replace the original config entry by the new one,